-5 Conclusion and Policy Implications
+V. Conclusion and Policy Implications

-The use of structural balance and the fiscal impulse as a measure of the fiscal stance can help to improve fiscal performance, reduce pro-cyclicality in government expenditure and reduce output volatility.
-Contrary to both neoclassical and Keynesian theories, a wealth of empirical evidence points to the pro-cyclicality of government expenditure.
-Focusing on the structural balance could help avoid the ratcheting effect on expenditure over the business cycle.
-In addition, it would provide greater predictability to government expenditure and reduce the deficit bias over the business cycle, which tends to push up debt levels over time.
+Well designed fiscal rules can help to improve fiscal performance, reduce proclicality in government expenditure and reduce output volatility.
+Contrary to both neoclassical and Keynesian theories, a wealth of empirical evidence point to the procylicality of government expenditure.
+Adoption of fiscal rules could help avoid the ratcheting effect on expenditure over the business cycle.
+In addition it would provide greater predictability to government expenditure and reduce the deficit bias over the business cycle which tends to push up debt levels over time.
+However, fiscal rules have been criticized as being unnecessary for virtuous governments, since the rules are endogenous, and create incentives for creative accounting and off-budget funds for governments looking to circumvent them.
+There is some evidence that fiscal rules improve economic performance, but tests of the structural balance rule are difficult because only a few countries have adopted them.

-Source: Authors' calculations.
-1/ Bracketed numbers are the t-statistics.
+^{1/} Bracketed numbers are the t-statistics.

-Structural balances estimated for the Caribbean indicate that generally fiscal policy has been broadly procyclical.
+Structural balances estimated for the Caribbean indicate that generally fiscal policy has been broadly pro-cyclical.
 Three different methods were applied to estimate the cyclical component of output (output gap).
 The structural deficits appear generally close to the actual because output gaps have been small, but there have been periods of divergence between the two in most countries.
-The primary deficits appear to have increased during periods of expansion, but have improved in most countries since 2001.
+The primary deficits appear to have increased during periods during periods of expansion, but have improved in most countries since 2001.
 There appears to be an asymmetric response of the public debt ratio over the business cycle-the ratio increases faster when output is above potential.
-These results are consistent with other studies which show some procyclicality in government expenditure but lower than in most Latin American countries.
+These results are consistent with other studies which show some procyclicality in government expenditure but lower than most Latin American countries.

 Caribbean authorities should try to reduce the pro-cyclicality of fiscal performance.
 This could help avoid a deficit bias over the business cycle and help to control debt.
 They should also focus on improving the medium-term budgetary framework to reduce economic volatility from this source.
-The empirical results for the Caribbean suggest that a part of the fiscal improvement since the 2001 recession could be a result of cyclically higher economic activity, hence there should be some caution in making medium-term expenditure commitments based on recent revenue increases in view of a possible downturn in the U.S. economy and the sensitivity of Caribbean economies to the U.S. cycles.
+The empirical results for the Caribbean suggest that a part of the fiscal improvement since the 2001 recession could a result of cyclically higher economic activity, hence there should be some caution on making medium-term expenditure commitments based on recent revenue increases in view of a possible downturn in the U.S. economy and the higher and faster response of Caribbean economies to the U.S. cycles.
 The automatic stabilizers appear to be very small and would be of little use for countercyclical policy.
 The authorities would need to depend more on discretionary fiscal policy to reduce macroeconomic fluctuations.
-However, most countries have very little fiscal space at this time to conduct countercyclical policy and therefore there is a need for fiscal effort, including reprioritizing expenditure to create room to undertake such policies.
+However, most countries have very little fiscal space at this time to conduct countercyclical policy and therefore there is a need for fiscal effort to create room to undertake such policies.

 Further work in this area could refine the estimates of the elasticities and simulate the effects of different fiscal rules in a general equilibrium framework.
-The estimate of the elasticities can be refined by disaggregating tax revenue and adjust for major discretionary tax changes, like the introduction of VAT and the lowering of the CET.
-The effect of fiscal policy and structural balance rules on the economy can best be assessed with a fully specified general equilibrium framework.
+The estimate of the elasticities can be refined by disaggregating tax revenue and adjust for major discretion tax changes, like the introduction of VAT and the lowering of the CET.
+The effect of fiscal policy and fiscal rules on the economy can best be assessed with a fully specified general equilibrium framework.
 The IMF's global integrated monetary and fiscal (GIMF) could be useful in evaluating the effects of fiscal rules on Caribbean economies.